ashyamal/COMPASS/README.md

-## 5. Pre-training Compass from Scracth
+## 5. Pre-training Compass from Scratch
 ```python
 # Load the example dataset for pretraining
 # We provide sample datasets contain gene expression data for training and testing